Hipwoold History, Family Crest & Coats of Arms

-Early Notables of the Hipwoold family (pre 1700)
+Early Notables of the Hipwoold family

-More information is included under the topic Early Hipwoold Notables in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) are included under the topic Early Hipwoold Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hipwoold family to the New World and Oceana
+Migration of the Hipwoold family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hipwoold arrived in North America very early: Edward Hopwood was one of the founders of Salem Massachusetts in 1630; Joe Hopwood settled in Barbados in 1635; Mathew Hopwood settled in Virginia in 1663..